Shibrain/R/Getting_and_Cleaning Data/README.md

 ## Human Activity Recognition Using Smartphones Data Set

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+Using its embedded accelerometer and gyroscope, researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz (resulting in 561-feature vector with time and frequency domain variables).

 run_analysis.R does the following:

 * merges training and test data into one dataset
-* adds descriptive activity labels
+* adds descriptive activity labels and descriptive column names
+* extracts mean() and std() features from complete data set.
-* calculates means and standard deviations for each subject across all activities
+* calculates means of these values for each subject across all activities
+* creates "tidy" data set with calculated means.
 * writes newly created file with means calculations.